snakehaihai/Extroperceptive_sensor_calibration/README.md

 # Disclaimer
 We do not grauntee 100% working of the code.
 Feel free to modifiy and use.

-But we will not be taken responsible for any drone crash, car crash, life loss or any damage caused by this package.
+I will not be taken responsible for any drone crash, car crash, life loss or any damage caused by this package.
 Use and modify it at your own risk!!!

 # Extroperceptive_sensor_calibration
 This is a package for calibrating multiple extroperceptive sensors